tmandal/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-For undetected lanes, a history of previously detected lanes from earlier frame can be maintained and this historical information can be utilized to predict a lane when undetected.
+For undetected lanes, a history of previously detected lanes from earlier frames can be maintained and this historical information can be utilized to predict a lane when undetected.

 The lane detection algorithm can be tweaked to detect both lanes on one side of the camera image if a lane is not found on one side.